Dim light

 With the rotary dimmer, the rotary control can be turned continuously to the desired brightness.
 Press to switch the lamp on or off.
 With the touch dimmer, pressing and holding the rocker switch controls the brightness.
 The products generally have a memory function to retain the dimming level.

-In this case, the dimmer and light source may be damaged.
+If non-dimmable LEDs are dimmed, the dimmer and light source may be damaged.
 The light source is also likely to start flickering and flickering, not light up at all or fail prematurely.

 The dimming technology is often built directly into the luminaire and no additional dimmer is required.
 If the light source is permanently integrated into the luminaire, nothing else needs to be considered.
-If the light source is replaceable, however, the replacement light source must be matched to the dimmer, which differs from luminaire to luminaire.
+However, if the light source is replaceable, the replacement light source must be matched to the dimmer, which differs from luminaire to luminaire.
 Our customer service team will be happy to help you choose the right light source.

 Incandescent and halogen lamps emit a warmer light when dimmed: the temperature of the tungsten filament drops, resulting in light with a higher red component.
 However, a normal dimmable LED lamp retains its colour temperature.
 To recreate the effect, there are special dimmable LED lamps which, depending on the manufacturer, have names such as WarmGlow, DimTone, GlowDim, Dim to Warm or Sunset Dimming.
+These LED lamps are usually fitted with additional red LEDs, which become brighter when dimmed compared to the warm white LEDs and therefore provide a redder light.
+The colour temperature spectrum differs from product to product.